Summer Program FAQs

 💖 Are Tawonga staff prepared to work with my child’s needs?

-💬 My kid is nervous about going to Camp, do you have any advice?
+💬 My child is nervous about going to Camp, do you have any advice?

 This is common!
 Click here for tips to prepare your child for Camp.